yinzheng-zhong/GamerBotEnv/README.md

 States and actions (actions for supervised only and can be ignord) are captured in real time with a limited rate and all data will be sent through the pipeline to the pre-processor.
 The pre-processor will then return the precessed and normalised data to the agent.
 The agent response to the state and send the action to the controller which takes over real keyboard.

-# Plans
-Currently, this is a work in progress, and obviously, it does not work.

 # Antivirus
 Windows security is such a pain.
 If the actions.py file is missing, check the antivirus.